ITSLeeds/VectorTiles/README.md

 Due to these limitations, raster tiles are mostly used for base maps and are served by third party services.

 ### Introducing Vector Tiles
 Vector Tiles are a newer take on the idea of tiling, instead of many images the tiles are lots of tiny vector datasets.
 These vector tiles are usually smaller, as not all pixels need to be coded.
+They are also great  for visalising data.
+For example, if you wanted to make an interative [Choropleth map](https://en.wikipedia.org/wiki/Choropleth_map) with the ability to switch between different variaibles.
+With raster data each variaible would require its own tileset to be created and downloaded.
+But vector tiles can contain both geometry and many variaibles in a single tile.
+Thus they can be dynamically rendered client side using JavaScript, and you can even perfom calualtions on varaibles such as finidng the ratio of two variables.

 ## Prerequisites